 Mobility matters.
 Within every community, the ability for people to engage with the places and faces they call home is critically important.
-This is achieved by ensuring that the public can freely move throughout, travel between and access all public landscapes and services at their disposal.
+This is achieved by making sure that the public can freely move throughout, travel between and access all public landscapes and services at their disposal.
 The most helpful means to reach this goal is by conducting a public right-of way audit and assessing how your community stacks up to the recommended PROWAG guidelines.

 What are PROWAG guidelines?